A.H. Bangert History

 - maintain a grade point average of 2.5 for the loan program

-For the 2019-2020, school year, there will be eight (8) Bangert scholarships of $4,000 each to high school seniors enrolled in the Craven County School System to assist them in furthering education.
+For the 2020-2021, school year, there will be eight (8) Bangert scholarships of $4,000 each to high school seniors enrolled in the Craven County School System to assist them in furthering education.
 These scholarships are for the college freshman year only and are paid directly to your college/university.
 Selection of the recipients is based on academic ability (high school cumulative GPA of 3.0 or higher) and financial need.
 These scholarships are available for all in-state 2 and 4 year colleges and universities (no private colleges).
-Please note that a completed, printed copy of the scholarship application will be accepted no later than March 31, 2020 April 20, 2020 (this date has been extended).
+Please note that a completed, printed copy of the scholarship application will be accepted no later than March 31, 2021.

 Loan Information and Application